SojaIntegral/Potato-Spells-Tweaks/src/main/resources/data/potatospellbookstweaks/tags/entity_type/elemental_system/readme.md

 # Bonus attributes system

-WARNING: Mobs can have multiple attributes.
-However, I recommend a max of 2 for the sake of balance
+WARNING: Do not give a mob more than 1 type
+This could break balance very badly